skydoves/Chamber/README.md

 </p>

 <p align="center">
-A lightweight Android thread-safe pipeline for communicating between lifecycle components with custom scopes.
+A lightweight Android lifecycle-aware and thread-safe pipeline for communicating between components with custom scopes.
 </p>

 > <p align="center">Android components are essential building blocks of an Android application. <br>These independent components are very loosely coupled.
-The benefit is that they are really independently reusable,<br> but it makes to hard communicate with each other. </p>
+The benefit is that they are really independently reusable, but it makes to hard communicate with each other. </p>

 ><p align="center"> The goal of this library is making easier to communicate and flow data with each other component like Activity, Fragment, Services, etc. And we can deliver data on each component easily and clear data on memory automatically following lifecycles.
 Also using custom scopes that are lifecycle aware makes developers can designate scoped data holder on their taste.</p>